wp-plugins/mechanic-whos-online-visitor/readme.txt

 = 1.1 =

+upgrade to 1.2

+= 1.2 =

 Plug-in is now compatible upto wordpress version 3.4.

 == Credits ==

-[Aditya Subawa](http://www.adityawebs.com/) - This plugin was created by Aditya Subawa.
-If you like this widget and would like to donate to help support new versions of this widget you can do so at the <a href="http://www.adityawebs.com">support center</a> website.
+[Aditya Subawa](http://www.adityasubawa.com/) - This plugin was created by Aditya Subawa.
+If you like this widget and would like to donate to help support new versions of this widget you can do so at the <a href="http://www.adityasubawa.com">support center</a> website.

 == Contact ==

-If you need help, support or would just like to provide your comments and suggestions you may visit us online at <a href="http://www.adityawebs.com">my personal website</a> or <a href="http://balimechanicweb.net">web design</a> support center.
+If you need help, support or would just like to provide your comments and suggestions you may visit us online at <a href="http://www.adityasubawa.com">my personal website</a> or <a href="http://balimechanicweb.net">web design</a> support center.